pohly/ostro-os/doc/howtos/building-images.rst

-Because the uncustomized ``ostro-image`` does not even provide a way to log in, including ``ostro-os-development.inc`` will also extend the package selection such that the content matches what gets published as the ``ostro-image-reference``.
+Because the uncustomized ``ostro-image`` does not even provide a way to log in, including ``ostro-os-development.inc`` will also extend the package selection such that the content matches what gets published as the ``ostro-image-swupd-reference``.
 For example, an ssh server gets added.
 If that is not desired, uncomment the lines with::

   OSTRO_DEVELOPMENT_EXTRA_FEATURES = ""